Cinema of Jamaica: Notable films

-Film Festivals in Jamaica
+Film festivals

 Reggae Film Festival

 Reminiscing on the success of The Harder They Come, the Reggae Film Festival was started in 2008 in Emancipation Park, New Kingston, and seeks to encourage the same success by hosting a film festival annually.
 People from Jamaica and other countries can bring their films to the festival which lasts for three days.
 On the last day six people with notable productions are inducted as the first executive directors of a Jamaican film.
 The current director is Barbara Blake Hannah, who is also the current executive director of the Jamaican film industry.

 Flashpoint Film Festival

 Seeking to encourage the creation of new films after movies, Paul Bucknor, Greer Ann, and Bertam Sam created the Flashpoint Film Festival in 2004.
 The Flashpoint Film Festival started in The Caves, a hotel located in Negril, Jamaica.
 The festival allows for directors to come together and display their films for the locals.
 As the advent of digital cameras drastically reduce the cost of creating a film, the aim of the film festival is to help develop a film industry within the Caribbean by uniting filmmakers old and new with an international audience.

 In 2008, the Flashpoint Film Festival was moved to Port Royal in hopes of attracting residents from Kingston to festival.

-In 2008, Better Mus Come premiered during the Festival.
+In 2008, a rough cut of Better Mus Come premiered during the Festival.